Information for students

 Piloting and marketing programmes

-Can partnerships run or pilot programmes before September 2019?
+Can partnerships run or pilot programmes before they have been accredited?

-In short, the accreditation arrangements do not allow for programmes to be marketed and delivered before September 2019, as part of the new accreditation process that will be completed by the EWC in June 2018.
+In short, the accreditation arrangements do not allow for programmes to be marketed and delivered before they are due to formally commence.

 Under the Education Workforce Council (Accreditation of Initial Teacher Training) Additional Functions) Order 2017, EWC has a statutory responsibility to: